To register or to lose, a costly lesson from a typical industrial design dispute in Vietnam

 For a scooter where the visual appearance provides all or part of the brand identification to consumers, like the Vespa LX, design protection is as critical as trademark protection.
 The success of a product is usually influenced by its appearance; in an aesthetic-driven consumer base, the looks of a fashionable product can often be equally or sometimes, more important than its functionality.
 A product with nice designs attracts more consumers nowadays, not only in Vietnam, but also other in other countries worldwide.

 It is a harrowing story of Piaggio Group, which has invested considerable financial resources in brand and image promotion and building but has overlooked a crucial step, namely, prioritizing the registration of their industrial design rights as a precondition for doing business in Vietnam.
 Competitors will definitely not pass up lucrative opportunities and have no excuse to hesitate in exploiting the mistake of intellectual property rights holders for profit.

-2. Like trademarks and inventions, industrial designs are only valid Vietnam in which the owner has obtained a registration.
+2. Like trademarks and inventions, industrial designs are only valid in Vietnam in which the owner has obtained a registration.
 An industrial design registration in Vietnam provides the owner exclusive rights to the commercial production, marketing and sale of their product for a maximum period of 15 years.
 Only securing protection for industrial design in Vietnam, the design patent holder may resort to administrative, civil or border control measures to fight against an suspected infringement.